Comparison

 PayRam comes out cheaper in most scenarios where both can serve 100% of the payment mix.

-Can PayPal and PayRam both process card payments?
+Do PayPal and PayRam both accept card payments?

 PayPal accepts card payments.
 PayRam accepts card payments.
 If your business runs primarily on cards, this is the first filter.